Edith-panda/Python_Project/README.md

 # FaceRecognition_project
-Detecting the face in the given image if its a human face or not
+Detecting the face in the given image if its a human face,in given image.
+Using some python modules such as opencv, Cmake, face recognition projects.